Young musicians show us the way forward

 Vox Cantab are ‘inspired by Petersfield’

-Vox Cantab, an a cappella chamber choir drawn mainly from former choral scholars at Cambridge University, presented a concert of music and readings featuring composers, writers and poets with strong connections to Petersfield and the surrounding area on Wednesday 19th March.
+Vox Cantab, a chamber choir drawn mainly from former choral scholars at Cambridge University, presented a concert of music and readings featuring composers, writers and poets with strong connections to Petersfield and the surrounding area on Wednesday 19th March.
 The concert formed part of the Petersfield Musical Festival at St. Peter’s Church.
-By … Read more
+By asking for … Read more

 Youth shines at lunchtime concert